 In conclusion, dividing your kitchen and living room can be achieved through various methods.
 By utilizing room dividers and screens, you can create a separate space while still maintaining an open feel.
 Furniture arrangement can also help visually divide the two areas, allowing each to have its own designated space.
 Incorporating a half wall or partition provides a more permanent solution, while adding a sliding or barn door offers flexibility and style.
 Lastly, using different flooring or wall treatments can further enhance the separation between the kitchen and living room.

-How Much Does It Cost To Remodel A Kitchen Yourself
+How To Make A Kitchen Countertop

 READ